anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 management of container images - moving them to where they need to be executed, unpacking them, and then passing them to the low-level runtime, which then executes the container.
-These high-level runtimes also include a comprehensive API that other applications (e.g. Kubernetes) can use to interact and manage the containers.
+These high-level runtimes also include a comprehensive API that other applications (e.g., Kubernetes) can use to interact and manage the containers.
 An example of this type of runtime is containerd, which provides the features described above, before passing off the unpacked container image to runc for execution.